eltrompetero/coniii/README.md

 There is an accompanying guide on arXiv: [https://arxiv.org/abs/1801.08216].
 Please cite this if you use ConIII for your research!
 Citations fuel further open source work of this kind.

+Documentation is included in the docs/\_build/html/index.html webpage.
+Unfortunately, the online documentation on readthedocs.org seems to compiling properly but the functions are not displaying!

 ## Installation
 This package is available on PyPI for Linux and MacOS.
 It can be installed by running
 >`pip install coniii`